sql-machine-learning/elasticdl/docs/designs/ps_design.md

 **pull_embedding_vector**

-Embedding layer will pull needed embedding vectors from the PS inside its `call` method.
+The item id input of a embedding layer is not known, until the model run into this embedding layer.
+So, the embedding layer will pull needed embedding vectors from the PS within its `call` method.

 **push_gradient**